 I was hoping to talk to John W. Taylor, one of Creed’s sons about this and the other laserdiscs.
 I’m still hoping I can and if John does talk to me, I’ll write that up separately.

 Wilson Lindsey, noted on the advert, was a prior CTI employee.
 In 1974, Lindsey was working at CTI in promotions.
-By 1987 he had been appointed National Director/Urban Promotion at Polygram, a Polydor company, who were handling the promotion/marketing.
+By 1987 he had been appointed National Director/Urban Promotion at Polygram, a Polydor company, who were handling the promotion/marketing and distribution of CTI products at the time.
 There are lot’s a press listings that cover Lindsey’s career, none that show he left Polygram and went back to CTI.

 Laserdisc technical details